 August is the peak of the Summer and the heat is intense.
 There is no way around it.
 But the good news is that it is probably the best time to enjoy city festivals with some of the main ones taking place this month.
 Barcelona in August also offers plenty of outdoor activities and music and it is a great opportunity to enjoy an evening drink at some of the most charming terraces in Europe.
 It is hot, that’s true, but it is also fun.

-- Sant Roc Festival at Plaça Nova (14th August to 18th August)
+- Sant Roc Festival at Plaça Nova (around 16th August)

 - Summer Music Festivals